-The Microblading artist uses a unique tool consisting of several needles connected to a handle during Microblading treatment to make small cuts in the skin.
-The technician injects pigment into the cuts to create the appearance of eyebrow hairs with a matching color to your original hair color.
+Microblading is a unique procedure that uses several needles attached to a handle to make small cuts in the skin.
+The technician injects pigment into these cuts for an exact replica of your original hair color in each eyebrow hair.

-Microblading is a procedure that involves minor cuts to the skin.
-It is essential to know how this healing process works.
+Microblading is a cosmetic procedure that causes minor cuts to the skin.
+To understand how this healing process works, it’s essential to be informed.

 What are the stages of Microblading healing?